 The following Resolutions were passed by the ICJW Executive at the ICJW Quadrennial Convention in Jerusalem, Israel, in May 2022, including Resolutions on women’s role in conflict resolution, and on the impact of climate change, and a Topical Statement on the war in the Ukraine.
+Click on the links to see the full text:

 Further to the ICJW Policy on Status of Women in reference to #3: “Increasing Women’s Leadership and Participation in Decision-making”, and recalling UN Security Council Resolution 1325 on “Women, Peace and Security,” and its urgent call for increased representation of women at all decision-making levels for the prevention, management, and resolution of conflict, yet aware that despite women’s contribution to the substance of peace negotiations, while widely recognized as a tool for attaining sustainable results, twenty-two years after the adoption of UN Security Council Resolution 1325, women continue to be excluded from participation in peace processes, and their pivotal role in conflict-resolution is still marginal, and recognizing the efforts of UN bodies, governments, women’s organizations, and civil-society activists to implement Resolution 1325 as part of strengthening women’s leadership and their full and equal participation in decision-making, the International Council of Jewish Women calls upon its members and affiliates